streamlit/docs/content/deploy/snowflake/_index.md

         icon="bolt"
         bold="Streamlit in Snowflake."
         href="https://docs.snowflake.com/developer-guide/streamlit/about-streamlit"
     >Run your Streamlit app as a native object in Snowflake.
 Enjoy an in-browser editor and minimal work to configure your environment.
-Share your app with other users in your Snowflake account through role-based access control.
+Share your app with other users in your Snowflake account through role-based access control (RBAC).
 This is a great way to deploy apps internally for your business.
 Check out Snowflake docs!</InlineCallout>
     <InlineCallout
         color="lightBlue-70"
         icon="ac_unit"
         bold="Snowflake Native Apps."
         href="https://docs.snowflake.com/en/developer-guide/native-apps/adding-streamlit"
     >Package your app with data and share it with other Snowflake accounts.
-This is a great way to share apps and their underlying data with other organizations who use Snowflake so they can run it in their own account.
+This is a great way to share apps and their underlying data with other organizations who use Snowflake.
 Check out Snowflake docs!</InlineCallout>
     <InlineCallout
         color="lightBlue-70"
         icon="web_asset"
         bold="Snowpark Container Services."
         href="https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview"
     >Deploy your app in a container that's optimized to run in Snowflake.
-This is the most flexible option where you can use any library.
-Share your app publicly or privately.
+This is the most flexible option, where you can use any library and assign a public URL to your app.
+Manage your allowed viewers through your Snowflake account.
 Check out Snowflake docs!</InlineCallout>
 </InlineCalloutContainer>

 <Note>